-Keeper Balm is made up of proprietary blend of all natural ingredients, to add life and durability to the latex palms of goalkeeper gloves.
+KEEPER BALM is made up of proprietary blend of all natural ingredients, to add life and durability to the latex palms of goalkeeper gloves.
 We don’t use any unnatural chemicals, dyes or fragrances that may be an irritant to the skin or detrimental to the latex.
-Therefore, you won’t find any petroleum based products in Keeper Balm.
-However, if you or your player are allergic to coconut oil, olive oil, beezwax or lanolin (wool), then you might want to avoid it.
+Therefore, you won’t find any petroleum based products in KEEPER BALM.
+However, if you or your player are allergic to coconut oil, olive oil, bees wax or lanolin (wool), then you might want to avoid it.

 We’ve been testing KEEPER BALM since 2014, and the only side effect we’ve seen so far, is softer hands.